TestCentricity/testcentricity_web/README.md

 Refer to **section 8.6 (Using Browser specific Profiles in cucumber.yml)** below.

-#### User defined mobile device profiles
+#### User defined emulated mobile browser profiles

-User defined mobile device profiles can be specified in a `device.yml` file for testing locally hosted emulated mobile web browsers running in an instance of the Chrome desktop browser.
-The user specified device profiles must be located at `config/data/devices/devices.yml` as depicted below:
+User defined mobile browser profiles can be specified in a `device.yml` file for testing locally hosted emulated mobile web browsers running in an instance of the Chrome desktop browser.
+The user specified browser profiles must be located at `config/data/devices/devices.yml` as depicted below:

     my_automation_project